How Close Are We to an Acne Vaccine?

 Improving your acne can be a slow process, often involving trial and error until you find a treatment that works for you.
 To make matters worse, some of the commonly prescribed treatments, such as isotretinoin (Accutane®) and antibiotics, can also come with significant side effects.

-Wouldn't it be great if we could just avoid getting acne in the first place?
-Imagine if every child could go to his doctor for a routine checkup and, together with the vaccine against measles and mumps, get a quick injection to ward off acne.
-Picture how much frustration and pain this could prevent for so many people.
+Imagine the frustration and pain we could prevent if every child could go to his doctor for a routine checkup and, together with the vaccine against measles and mumps, get a quick injection to ward off acne.

-But is an acne vaccine a realistic possibility?
-The answer is maybe.
-Scientists are working on a few different approaches that show promise.
-However, we are still years away from knowing whether a safe and effective vaccine approved for use in patients will become a reality.
+Scientists are working on a few different approaches that show promise for an acne vaccine in the future.
+However, we are still years away from knowing whether a safe and effective vaccine will become a reality.

 Let's take a look at how an acne vaccine would work and what scientists still need to do to create one.
 But first, we need to understand exactly what a vaccine is.